Key Takeaways

 As such, all marketing, screening, and leasing should follow state and federal fair housing laws.

-Before any tenant moves in, the landlord, property manager, or agent needs to disclose in writing the name and address of the owner or authorized person responsible for collecting demands, notices, and legal papers.
+Before any tenant moves in, the landlord, property manager, or agent needs to disclose in writing the name and address of the owner or authorized person responsible for collecting demands, notices, and legal papers, because the Act controls many landlord tenant matters involving notices, disclosures, and service of legal papers.

 This information should be updated as necessary if there is a change in ownership or manager.
 If the landlord fails to do this, the signer becomes the owner's agent (according to the law).

-Clauses that waive the tenant’s rights or remedies under the Act, the landlord’s duty to maintain the property, or mandate the tenant to pay for the landlord’s legal fees (irrespective of the fault) are all void according to South Carolina housing law
+Clauses that waive the tenant's rights or remedies under the Act, the landlord's duty to maintain the unit, or mandate the tenant to pay for the landlord's legal fees (irrespective of the fault) are all void according to South Carolina housing law.

-In South Carolina, there is no cap for security deposits.
-However, there is a strict policy to regulate their returns.
+Under South Carolina landlord tenant laws, there is no cap for security deposits, and landlords can charge any amount for security deposits, though there is a strict policy governing returns.

-• Landlords must return the security deposit or provide an itemized statement of deductions and return the balance within 30 days after tenancy termination.
+Landlords must return the security deposit or provide an itemized statement of deductions and return the balance within 30 days after tenancy termination, so tenants should leave a forwarding address to receive the refund promptly.

-• Treble damages (three times the amount) and reasonable legal fees may be charged if a landlord wrongfully withholds a security deposit.
+Treble damages (three times the amount) and reasonable attorney's fees may be charged if a landlord wrongfully withholds a security deposit, and tenants may recover three times any amount wrongfully withheld.

 We advise that landlords should perform thoroughly documented move-in and move-out assessments.

-They should also keep records of repair receipts and invoices, and communicate professionally in writing with timelines.
+They should also keep records of repairs and invoices, and communicate professionally in writing with timelines, especially when deductions involve unpaid rent.

 Rents and Late Fees